-Mountain biking can be a very expensive sport: there are hundreds of excellent bikes available for $4,000 to $6,000 and those aren’t even at the highest end of the price spectrum.
-Fortunately for those not ready to drop that kind of coin on something without a motor, there are plenty of great bikes available in 2018 for under or around $2,000, and much of the technology that has pushed the sport year over year has trickled down into this category.
-If mountain biking is a new sport or you don’t anticipate getting out every week, this is a great place to start looking.
-For background information, check out our comprison table and buying advice found below the picks.
-And for those sticking to a stricter budget, see our article on the best mountain bikes under $1,000.
+Mountain biking can be a very expensive sport: There are hundreds of excellent bikes available for $4,000 to $6,000, and those aren’t even at the highest end of the price spectrum.
+Fortunately for those of us not ready to spend so much on something without a motor, there are plenty of great bikes for under or around $2,000.
+And the good news is that much of the technology that has pushed the sport year over year has trickled down into this category.
+Below are our picks for 2022, which range from lightweight XC hardtails to all-mountain-ready full-suspension rigs.
+For more background information, check out our comparison table and buying advice found below the picks.

 Tires: 27.5 x 2.3 in.